The Daleks’ Master Plan 5-10

 Me: Only one of the most controversial and infamous moments in Doctor Who‘s 48-year history, that’s all!

-Sue: So what’s the big deal?
+Sue: What’s the big deal?

 Sue: Thank heavens for small mercies.